 Kids Clinical Team (KCT), Lorraine Benuto, PhD

 The Kids Clinical Team operates under the DICE Center and offers services to clients from two main referral sources.
 Clients seen on the KCT include 1) parent-child (< 10 years of age) dyads, where the parent is at risk of child abuse (either due to their own psychopathology, life stress, or other concerns; and/or due to their child displaying difficult behavior to manage), 2) secondary victims of violence, and 3) Spanish-speaking child victims of abuse.
 The majority of clients who are seen via KCT come from socioeconomically disadvantaged backgrounds; many of the clients are immigrants, Spanish-speaking, and/or have a history of interpersonal violence.
 All clients seen undergo a screening and assessment process to develop an individualized treatment plan.
 The interventions used on this team are Parent-Child CARE (PC-CARE), Dialectical Behavior Therapy (DBT) Skills Training, and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
-Students receive supervision from Drs.
-Benuto and Bennett.
 The services provided via the Kids Clinical Team are funded by the Department of Child and Family Services via Victims of Crime Act Funding through a child abuse prevention grant.

 Anxiety Team, Cynthia Lancaster, PhD

 We use research-supported treatments to target anxiety related disorders, including (but not limited to): specific phobia, panic disorder, agoraphobia, social anxiety disorder, generalized anxiety disorder, post-traumatic stress disorder, obsessive compulsive disorder, and body focused repetitive behaviors (e.g., hair pulling, skin picking).